Receive feedback, Believe data, Achieve Quality – lessons from Google Leaders

 There were many other speakers on the day including Emer Ward, a global leader and for me one of the most empowering speakers, who spoke about it being impossible to do it all, and the need for support as well as the personal versus the professional balance.
 Using tools to make you more efficient whether that is a housekeeper, a restaurant or a digital platform !

 The last word of the day came from a male perspective.
 Peter Ryan is an amazing young man that lost his sight at 20 and has returned to success at European and Par Olympic level.

 “Everyone in life has a story.
 This is my story but it doesn’t make me special.
 I don’t think my problem is better or worse than someone else’s.
 A problem is a problem.
 It’s how you’re dealing with it is the antidote.
 My support network was my answer.
 That’s what made me who I am – not the condition.”

-Creating the right environments, programs and policies can support people in pursuing their dreams and building tools that change the world, according to [email protected].
+Creating the right environments, programs and policies can support people in pursuing their dreams and building tools that change the world, according to women@google.
 At Veri we have built a tool that will change the way companies’ manage their training.
 Receiving feedback in realtime, that is digital and transparent, ensuring good governance.
 In order to achieve success for learners, improvement in delivery and increased return on investment in training.
 More information from VERI.IE